Discover how current asthma prevalence on national, state and local levels can lead to disparities...

 Health groups are urging President Biden, Congress to put healthcare, health inequities and lower drug prices at the center of economic recovery.

-Join us for a free virtual event to better understand and address the impact of asthma and COVID-19 in the Black community.
+A series to better understand and address the impact of asthma and COVID-19 in the Black community.

 The Trusted Messengers project will address inequities in health exposed by the COVID-19 pandemic and improve long-term health outcomes in communities of color.